Skip to content

 Not all system disruptions are created equal.
 Each comes with its own set of costs, periods of downtime and methods of repair.
 For example, what would the effect of a sustained loss of power be to your facilities?
 Or a natural disaster?
 Or a hardware failure?
 Or a cyberattack?
 Applying an estimated cost to multiple disruption scenarios helps you put solutions and procedures in place should calamity strike, and also helps you focus on prevention strategies as well.

-Consider who and what is absolutely necessary to restore critical operations.
+Step 4 — Consider what is absolutely necessary to restore critical operations

 You might think that once your systems are back online you can pop the champagne bottle, and perhaps the IT team can do just that.
 But from a business function perspective, there’s still work to do before you can resume production.
 You need to know who the staff members or suppliers are who will get critical functions up and running again.
 Identify who they are and what the work recovery time (WRT) will be.
 Once all systems affected by the disaster are verified and recovered, you’ll be back in business!